5 free WordPress calendar plugins that’ll help your blog stay super organized

 Your content calendar gives you a visual overview of your blog.
 By looking at your calendar, you’ll be able to get ahead on your blog posts, schedule series more effectively, and assign due dates to your guest bloggers with ease.

 While you can definitely go old-school with your content calendar by writing on a physical calendar or planner, there are also WordPress plugins designed to help you.
-Here are five free plugins that’ll help you get your content calendar out of your head and onto your computer:
+Here are five of the best free WordPress calendar plugins that’ll help you get your content calendar out of your head and onto your computer:

 More than just a content calendar, The Events Calendar allows you to organize meetings, keep track of your deadlines, and even invite others to participate in events you create.
 While it might be more than you need for a small blog, it’s an easy-to-use calendar that’s ready to go on your WordPress site.